 You'll also need a location with no wind but where you can insure good ventilation; the fumes from the spray adhesive are pretty nasty.
 (I use my garage and then open the door when I'm done to let it air out.)
 Here's what works for me:

 I wrote up this material, now called "tissue foil," in British Origami Magazine in the mid-1980s and began using it in my display models at conventions at about the same time.
 And for one reason or another, the material caught on and developed a following that continues to this day.
 I don't know if I was the first to try this—the concept of laminating paper for origami goes back to Yoshizawa (as does so much in our art)—and in retrospect, it seems like a fairly obvious thing to do, but I did play some role in popularizing it.
 As with many technological developments, others have expanded and refined the concept in subsequent years, trying different adhesives, different gauge metals for the filling, different backing papers for the outside, and a variety of post-folding glazes and treatments.
-(For some of the most amazing origami that is paper-foil laminate at heart, see this and other works on Eric Joisel's web page.
+(For some of the most amazing origami that is paper-foil laminate at heart, see Eric Joisel's web page.

 For a couple of years, I played with my new-found toy of tissue foil, folding everything I could from this amazing but recalcitrant material.
 It looks great, but is very hard to work with for complex folds.
 Because it is so malleable, precreasing—a staple maneuver of complex origami—is very problematic.
 With most papers, any crease permanently weakens the paper, so that once you've made a valley fold and unfolded it, if you subsequently make either a valley or mountain fold, it tends to form on the existing fold.
 With tissue foil, three problems arise: